dasGringuen/deep_visu/README.md

 # deep_visu
 Visualization and experiments framework for training Deep learning and Machine learning algorithms.

-Help to keep track of experiments by saving the results and configuratios on single html file.
+Help to keep track of experiments by saving the results and configurations on single html file.

-## Features:
+## Features

 *   Visualization for real time signals
 *   Written in Python 3
 *   Based on Bokeh

 ## Requirements